CodeSammich/stuy-books/README.md

 		sudo apt-get update
 		sudo apt-get install -y mongodb-org

-*_For more information and installation guides for other versions and distributions, please [visit](https://docs.mongodb.com/manual/administration/install-on-linux/) our friends at MongoDB_*
+*_For further details and installation guides for other versions and distributions, please [visit our friends at MongoDB](https://docs.mongodb.com/manual/administration/install-on-linux/)._*

 #### Install Flask
 ###### Windows